You don’t have to go abroad to get great scenic diving, it’s all there in Cornwall. The food’s not bad either, according to Andy!

 Dinner that night was much better.
 Carol had made a booking at Roskilly’s, the local farm / ice cream café / shop which went down well with all who attended (especially me, with 2 milkshakes and a smile on my face).
 On the way back to our digs, we walked through Roskilly’s moonlit gardens which were very nice and well kept.

-Our first dive was Ragland reef.
-Myself, Dan & Ian were buddied and this was by far the best dive of the trip.
+Our first dive was Ragland reef which was by far the best dive of the trip.
 Upon descending we came across life everywhere.
 This included a couple of big lobsters, crabs and spider crabs.
 After exhausting our air, and Ian, we started our ascent and got to our safety stop.
 After fighting to keep my buoyancy under control with the strong current, I began to head to the surface – which worked in my favour as a dolphin came flying past.
 When Dan and Ian were getting on the lift to the boat our friend came back and just hovered underneath them.
 I took some photos and told the boys what I was up to – they promptly stuck their heads back in to get a good look.
 Karl decided it was too good an opportunity to miss and jumped back in.
 He was later smiling from ear to ear when the dolphin joined us racing back to shore in the waves, jumping and having a great time.
-Hass, who missed this dive, was more pissed off than in EL Gouna as he didn’t want to drive back after diving and get tired (wise move).

 Dive 2 Lowland